-“The study of history and what you get in the history program at BG is a level of critical thinking that can help you succeed in whatever you plan to do in or after college.”
-Michael Volk, BGSU History alum ‘13, works for the School of Foreign Service at Georgetown University.
+“The study of history and what you get in the history program at BG is a level of critical thinking that can help you succeed in whatever you plan to do in or after college.” - Michael Volk, '13 BGSU graduate, History.
+Works for the School of Foreign Service at Georgetown University.

 The History Department is invested in the professional success of our students by distributing information and organizing career workshops.
 By providing critical background information about foreign affairs, war, the role of the government, and issues concerning race, immigration, and gender, History help us understand the world today.
 History majors not only gain knowledge; they gain skills to understand and thrive in the world today.

 The career paths of History majors encompass a wide range of professions and workplaces, as it is shown in the following "word cloud" of how our alums represented their profession in their LinkedIn profiles.

 Classified by type of employer, the single most important group of alums work in business with a high proportion of analysts, consultants and managers.
 Another large proportion of alums (about 20 percent) work in government, the practice of law and law enforcement.
 Museums, libraries and parks, universities and high school education are also common destinations, but not the majority.